jrachelr/portfolio/blogposts/whatistideliftmeup.md

 - The npm one is a GET request sent to https://api.npms.io/v2/search?q=maintainer:joshuakgoldberg so you can see it in your browser
 - The tidelift one is a POST request sent to https://tidelift.com/api/depci/estimate/bulk_estimates so you can’t see it in your browser
-  - The request comes from this function in the `tidelift-me-up` package: https://github.com/JoshuaKGoldberg/tidelift-me-up/blob/4d905b40bd161cc56ecbafadfa4c32c5dda8ec44/src/getPackageEstimates.ts#L8
+  - The request comes from this function in the `tidelift-me-up` [package](https://github.com/JoshuaKGoldberg/tidelift-me-up/blob/4d905b40bd161cc56ecbafadfa4c32c5dda8ec44/src/getPackageEstimates.ts#L8)
-  - The data looks like this: